Saturday, January 28, 2012

 A second offering letter is required on letterhead signed by the school principal, requesting that the teacher be allowed to continue teaching in J-1 visa status for two additional years.

-An additional $233 fee is due the State Department for extension of status.
+An additional fee is due the State Department for extension of status.
 CHF submits the supporting documents above via email.
 After the approval is processed, CHF generates new DS-2019 form(s) and instruction letter(s).

-I would like to express my deep appreciation, on behalf of CHF, to Greek journalists Despina Syriopoulou, correspondent for the United Nations, and Alexandros Stefanopoulos of the Greek-American News Agency, for their responsible reporting, professionalism and high ethical standards publishing the accurate story of how the Cordell Hull Foundation obtained permission for Greek teachers to extend J-1 visa terms to five years.
+I would express my deep appreciation, on behalf of CHF, to Greek journalists Despina Syriopoulou, correspondent for the United Nations, and Alexandros Stefanopoulos of the Greek-American News Agency, for their responsible reporting, professionalism and high ethical standards publishing the accurate story of how the Cordell Hull Foundation obtained permission for Greek teachers to extend J-1 visa terms to five years.

 Sunday, March 20, 2011

-J1 visa teachers for SY 2011-12 New & Renewals
+J1 visa teachers Extensions & Renewals

 The Cordell Hull Foundation (CHF) is currently accepting applications from public, private and charter schools to join our teacher exchange program, allowing CHF to sponsor foreign teachers to work for one to three years in US K-12 schools.
-For an easy and concise synopsis of the process on how new schools can join, see http://www.cordell-hull.org/ and click on New Program Guide.
-CHF works with schools directly.
-If individual teachers or attorneys would like to refer the school principal or contact to us, we will be glad to explain the process.
-The first step, as you can see from the guide above, is to click here to complete the New Exchange Program Application Form: http://www.cordellhull.net/new_program_app_08.html

 Han Ban Teacher Hui Li at post in Maryland

 For Han Ban teachers who wish to stay in the US over the summer and not return to China, CHF can extend their visa term for an additional year without their having to obtain an updated visa stamp.
-Unfortunately, Han Ban does not usually make decisions whether to renew US teachers' contracts until mid-summer, though we are encouraging the Confucius Institute to begin sooner so that teachers are able to arrive at the beginning of the school year.

-A J-1 visa passport stamp that expires before the beginning of the new school year (for example September 1, 2011) does not pose a problem for the 15 categories of J-1 visas (of which "teacher" is one category) UNLESS the teacher leaves the US and tries to return to the US later than 2 weeks before the expiration date.
+A J-1 visa passport stamp that expires before the beginning of the new school year (for example September 1, 2020) does not pose a problem for the 15 categories of J-1 visas (of which "teacher" is one category) UNLESS the teacher leaves the US and tries to return to the US less than 2 weeks before the expiration date.
 Therefore, to stay in J-1 visa status, an updated stamp is only required to RE-ENTER the US (provided that the teacher has received a new DS-2019 form from the visa sponsor, the Cordell Hull Foundation).

-Marianne Mason, President, Cordell Hull Foundation for International Education, New York
+Cordell Hull Foundation for International Education,

 Labels: